 On December 6 he was packaged in a seven-player trade.
 He went from the Orioles to the Chicago White Sox with infielder Jim Brideweser and catcher Clint Courtney for pitchers Don Ferrarese and Don Johnson, catcher Matt Batts, and infielder Fred Marsh.

 Chakales got very little work in the first part of 1955, and then he and Courtney packed their bags once more – on June 7 they were again traded as part of a threesome, this time joining outfielder Johnny Groth – all three packed off to Washington for one man: outfielder Jim Busby.
-In his short time with the White Sox, Bob had thrown 12⅓ innings and given up 11 hits and six walks, but only two runs (1.46 ERA).
-After announcing the swap, Chicago general manager Frank “Trader” Lane enigmatically characterized Chakales as a “pitcher of parts.” xxii It was a big gamble for Lane.
-Busby was hitting but .230 at the time, though his outfield defense was cited.
-He hit .243 the rest of the year.
+In his short time with the White Sox, Bob had thrown 12? innings and given up 11 hits and six walks, but only two runs (1.46 ERA).
+After announcing the swap, Chicago general manager Frank “Trader” Lane enigmatically characterized Chakales as a “pitcher of parts.”
+22 It was a big gamble for Lane.
 For Chakales it was another trip down the standings.
 The White Sox spent some time in first place that summer, and the Senators spent time in the cellar.
 Chakales was hit hard on the left knee by an Enos Slaughter liner in mid-July but picked up his first win of the season, and was back in action a week later.

 Addie’s interview with Chakales wasn’t the only news the pitcher generated during 1956 Grapefruit League play in Orlando.
-A later column explained how Bob was driving an electric golf cart on the Dubsdread Country Club course when, negotiating a narrow wooden bridge near the eighth hole, the cart tipped over and dumped fellow right-hander Hal Griggs in the drink.xxiv Bob had fully recovered from the appendectomy but pulled a muscle in the springtime; nonetheless, he started the 1956 season well.
-Throwing an unanticipated 7⅔ innings of scoreless three-hit relief against his old Chicago teammates on May 3 earned Bob his second win of the season, just four days after 5⅓ innings of one-hit relief against his former Orioles mates gave him his first victory, on April 29.
-He was, at age 28, the old man on the Senators’ staff.
+A later column explained how Bob was driving an electric golf cart on the Dubsdread Country Club course when, negotiating a narrow wooden bridge near the eighth hole, the cart tipped over and dumped fellow right-hander Hal Griggs in the drink.24 Bob had fully recovered from the appendectomy but pulled a muscle in the springtime; nonetheless, he started the 1956 season well.
+Throwing an unanticipated 7? innings of scoreless three-hit relief against his old Chicago teammates on May 3 earned Bob his second win of the season, just four days after 5? innings of one-hit relief against his former Orioles mates gave him his first victory, on April 29.
+He was, at age 28, the second oldest on the Senators’ staff.

 On May 8 Chakales stumbled, giving up five earned runs while recording only one out, but on the 11th there was another lengthy relief stint – six innings of two-hit ball against the Red Sox.
 His longest effort was 10 innings of five-hit relief in a 17-inning loss to Kansas City on May 23, but Bob was long gone before the denouement.
 By early June he was considered the “surprise performer” with a 1.94 ERA through his first 14 outings.
 He pulled a tendon in his elbow, however, and suffered a sore arm for much of the year.
 He soldiered through the season, however, appearing in a club-high 43 games.